bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 By now we have an array of objects, but we want to convert to a table with the field names as column headers and convert to CSV.

+Credit where credit is due.
+I found the solution in [a Stackoverflow answer](https://stackoverflow.com/questions/32960857/how-to-convert-arbitrary-simple-json-to-csv-using-jq).

 First, find the column names.
 We need to map the keys, add the individual arrays together and deduplicate the results.
 Add this to a `$cols` variable.

 ```jq